Botswana Conservation Itinerary

 LITTLE SABLE

-The Wild Dog Research Camp sits within the Moremi Game Reserve, on the south eastern edge of the Okavango Delta.
-It is the most well established research centre in the Okavango, and has conducted over 30 years of research on wild dog packs, as well as members of the large carnivore guild, the lions, leopards and spotted hyenas.
-While the various projects supported by this centre are dispersed across the Okavango landscape, on your visit you’ll get to meet the dedicated resident researchers who are available to take you through some of the projects and showcase the importance of applied conservation in Botswana.
+Natural Selection supports Wild Entrust’s Botswana Predator Conservation (BPC) programme.
+Botswana Predator Conservation Trust (BPC) run the Wild Dog Research Camp which sits in the Moremi Game Reserve, on the southeastern edge of the Okavango Delta.
+It is the most well-established research centre in the Okavango and has conducted over 30 years of research on wild dog packs, as well as members of the large carnivore guild, the lions, leopards and spotted hyenas.
+The various projects supported by this centre are dispersed across the Okavango landscape, in and around the Khwai Private Reserve.
+At Khwai Private Reserve you will also get to meet the anti-poaching team.
+A group of dedicated rangers that perform crucial tasks within and outside the concession, including de-snaring sweeps, tracking and surveillance.

 The Khwai community and village is situated on the eastern edge of the Khwai Private Reserve.
 It is here that we dedicate a lot of time and effort to implementing multiple community outreach initiatives in and around the settlement of Khwai village.
 This veritably reflects our goal of continuously improving the livelihoods of communities living alongside wildlife.
 And like it is for us, your visit and interaction with the community, will truly be an insightful and humbling experience.